sockcymbal/enhanced-llm-reasoning-tree-of-thoughts/README.md

 Finally, take a moment to reflect on the entire reasoning process, across all levels and abstractions.
 As each expert, consider the following questions and provide thoughtful responses:

-- Interactions and Emergent Properties: Throughout all stages of the reasoning process, how did the various components interact with each other, and what positive and negative emergent properties were observed?
+- Relection 1: Interactions and Emergent Properties: Throughout all stages of the reasoning process, how did the various components interact with each other, and what positive and negative emergent properties were observed?
 How did these interactions and properties affect the overall outcome, and how could they be leveraged or mitigated in future iterations of the process?

-- Self-Regulation and Adaptation: How well did the system self-regulate during the reasoning process, and how did this regulation influence the effectiveness of each stage?
+- Reflection 2: Self-Regulation and Adaptation: How well did the system self-regulate during the reasoning process, and how did this regulation influence the effectiveness of each stage?
   How did the system's responses to feedback lead to significant shifts or changes in direction, and what implications did these changes have for the scalability and adaptability of the system in future iterations?

-- During the expansion phase, were you able to effectively explore new lines of thinking?
+- Reflection 3: During the expansion phase, were you able to effectively explore new lines of thinking?
   What challenges did you encounter, if any?

-- How confident were you in your ability to estimate a likelihood of correctness/quality, given the context?
+- Reflection 4: How confident were you in your ability to estimate a likelihood of correctness/quality, given the context?

-- In the convergence phase, were you able to synthesize all the insights and arrive at a final, most likely answer?
+- Reflection 5: In the convergence phase, were you able to synthesize all the insights and arrive at a final, most likely answer?
 How confident are you in this answer?

-- Looking at the process as a whole, what worked well and what could be improved?

-- Based on your reflections, what are your key takeaways from this entire reasoning process and how might you approach similar problems in the future given this experience?
+- Reflection 6: Based on all of your reflections, what are your key takeaways from this entire reasoning process and how might you approach similar problems in the future given this experience?
   What would you do differently next time?
 ```